pipelinecd/pipeline/User-Guide:-Project-Pipeline-Configuration.md

+# Configuring the Pipeline Configuration for your project

 The configuration of a project pipeline is stored in the file `project.pipe` in the root of the code repository of the project, and versioned together with the code.
 When referring to a pipeline, we talk about the configuration within the `project.pipe` file.

 Currently the following configuration is supported in the pipeline: